Constructor-io/constructorio-netcore/README.md

     { "Brand", new List<string>() { "Jif" } }
 };

-// Add the following paramaters to request for hidden fields or facets request.HiddenFields = new List<string>
+// Add the following paramaters to request for hidden fields request.HiddenFields = new List<string>
 {
     "hidden_price_field",
+    "hidden_brand_field",
+};

+// Add the following paramaters to request for hidden facets request.HiddenFacets = new List<string>
+{
+    "hidden_price_facet",
     "hidden_brand_facet",
-}
+};

 // Create a UserInfo object with the unique device identifier and session UserInfo userInfo = new UserInfo("device-id-1123123", 5);